esaruoho/paketti-manual/index.md

 ---
 ### 2025-02-09 - esaruoho

-Improvement: "Isolate Selected Sample to New Instrument" now sets the instrument name to sample name, for better discoverability. (it used to be `instrumentname (selected samplename)` )
+Improvement: "Isolate Selected Sample to New Instrument" now sets the instrument name to sample name, for better discoverability. (it used to be `instrumentname (selected samplename)` ){% endraw %}